j9t/little-books/manuscript/website-quality-control.md

 ## Quality Control in Practice

-With the overview and tools we’ve now gathered, what does quality control of websites look like in practice?
+With the overview and tools we’ve gathered, what does quality control of websites look like in practice?
 Is this all we need?
 What pitfalls are there?
 What do we need to watch out for?
 There are indeed a few things to consider.

 ### Training